 Skip to content

-Aerial imagery in agriculture is fast becoming a standard practice for farmers practicing what’s now called “precision agriculture.”
+Aerial imagery for agriculture is fast becoming a standard practice for farmers practicing what’s now called “precision agriculture.”
+As a result, the MapSavvy web map service has become a powerful tool providing visual insights for farmers.

 In the old days, you just tilled & plowed the fields, planted seeds, watered, and then watched the field produce crops.
 Now, all sorts of technologies are being applied to farming, not only to improve crop yields but for the overall management of farmland.

-Aerial Imagery Provides Higher Views than Drone Imagery
+Aerial Imagery for Agriculture Provides Higher-altitude Views than Drone Imagery

 Drones are being applied to agriculture and other industries in increasing numbers.
 But there are limits to what a drone can do and the images they can provide for a very simple reason: FAA regulations only allow drones to fly up to 400 feet high to keep them out of the airspace of commercial, military & private aircraft.